September Garden Chores & Tasks (PNW & Similar Zones)

-Fall arrives this month so if you live in an area where you can plant things like lettuce, cabbage and kale for fall harvests, then it’s time to clean up and make sure there’s room for those transplants – and soon, since that should be done in the first half of the month.
+Fall arrives this month so if you live in an area where you can plant things like lettuce, cabbage and kale for fall harvests, then it’s time to clean up and make sure there’s room for those transplants – and soon, since that should be done in the first half of the month (at this point, it’s too late for seeds, so you’ll need transplants).

-Because of this I tend to concentrate on getting the produce harvested and preserved this month, leaving the major garden clean up for next month.
+Because of this I concentrate on getting the produce harvested and preserved this month, leaving any major garden clean up for next month.

-Of course, it’s also time to plant a few mums to see us through the fall and decorate with pumpkins!
+Of course, it’s also time to plant a few mums to see us through the fall and to decorate with cute pumpkins!

 Garden Chores for September